skylarsch/skylarsch.github.io/_posts/2014-07-23-on-dropping-swift.md

 This decision was spurred on by looking at some of my old Objective-C code.
 Not the awful stuff I wrote last week, but the truly awful stuff I wrote years ago.
 Granted the project hadn't been touched in a few years, but it was riddled with bad decisions.
 I couldn't belive how bad it was.

 I don't want to have that experience every time I have to open up this project.
 In the future when I'm more familiar with Swift I may drop some of it into the project.
 But for now, I'm going to set down the shiny new nail gun, and pickup the trusty old hammer.

+***

+I've got a few smaller project I'm still working on in Swift.
+These are the projects I'm going to be using to get better.